 In a first of its kind judgement against wildlife crime in Assam, a lower court in Assam’s Chirang district sentenced five persons in three separate cases to seven years rigorous imprisonment and a fine of Rs 50,000 each for hunting protected species of birds and animals under different ranges of Manas National Park.

-The government of Assam amended the Wildlife Protection Act in 2009, according to which hunting outside the boundary of a national park or wildlife sanctuary is also included as offence punishable under section 51 of the Wildlife Protection Act.
+“These are exemplary judgements, which will have a positive impact on protection of wildlife in the state.
+Assam is experiencing a rise in unnatural elephant and leopard deaths by humans.
+Such judgements will deter people from such activities in future,” said Baruah.The government of Assam amended the Wildlife Protection Act in 2009, according to which hunting outside the boundary of a national park or wildlife sanctuary is also included as offence punishable under section 51 of the Wildlife Protection Act.